The Great Tater Experiment

 A jute bag can be plunked down anywhere – on a balcony, patio or garden bed.
 It looks natural and doesn’t stick out like a sore thumb.
 The material is woven so drainage holes come standard.
 Air flow and rot prevention are built in.
 It’s great to reuse something that already looks earthy.

 If your sack once held coffee beans and has any kind of logo or print on it, it might even look cool next to your patio seating or flanking a bench.
-I can picture several sacks at my favorite gourmet bakery, Petite Madeline, with herbs and other green treats growing next to me while I savor one of their amazing scones or crostini breakfast.

 A coffee sack will stay together for at least a couple of seasons.
 The natural fibers eventually break down and many gardeners lay them flat on the ground after use for weed control or as a mulch.